What is a trust?

 And they are not just for people with lots of assets; trusts can be used by anyone.

 Generally, a trust document includes the name of the person(s) who created it [known as the grantor(s) or settlor(s)], the names of the

 Revocable trusts can be revoked or amended at any time until the grantor either passes away or becomes incapacitated.
 The grantor is typically the trustee and has complete control of any assets held in the trust.
 During the life of the trust, income earned is distributed to the grantor.
 Upon the grantor’s death, it becomes irrevocable, and its assets are distributed as the trust document directs.

 What are the key considerations for each type of trust?

 Advantages of a revocable trust include its flexibility (i.e., revocable, changeable, etc.), Chier says, and the fact that its assets remain under the control of the grantor/trustee.
 Revocable trusts are private, meaning their details won’t become publicly known after the death of the settlor.

 Disadvantages include the initial cost of having an attorney draft the trust, as well as the time and cost of reregistering your property in the name of the trust.
 Revocable trusts should be reviewed and amended as circumstances change.

 Advantages to creating irrevocable trusts include protecting assets from creditors and spendthrift beneficiaries.
-They can be used to help preserve eligibility for government programs for special needs beneficiaries.
-They also can be an effective estate planning tool to minimize federal estate tax liability, especially in large estates, Chier says.
+They can be used to help preserve eligibility for government programs for

 A disadvantage is implied in the name itself, in that it is irrevocable.
 Additionally, once transferred, you will effectively lose control over the assets placed in the trust.